Profiles of CRNAs

 Educator, AANA President

 Helen Pauline Vos was born on July 10, 1914 at the family farm in Mahaska County, Iowa.
-She was the fourth of six children—four girls and two boys.
+She was the fourth of six children, four girls and two boys.
 She completed her nursing training at Deaconess Hospital in Marshalltown, Iowa.
 In 1942, she joined the Army Nurses Corps and served for four years.
 Vos was stationed in Seward, Alaska working as an OR nurse for most of her time in the service, but was later transferred to Lawson General, a large Army hospital outside of Atlanta, where she was trained in anesthesiology.
 After leaving the Army Nurses Corps in 1946, Vos attended the University of Michigan Hospital School of Anesthesia to formalize her training as a nurse anesthetist/nurse anesthesiologist, and later Calvin College in Grand Rapids, Michigan where she earned her BSN.
 Helen Vos started the nurse anesthesia program at Hurley Hospital in Flint, Michigan less than three years after graduating from her own program.
 She served as the school’s first Program Director from 1950-1954 when she was faced with an exciting new opportunity.

-Vos became the Educational Director for the School of Nurse Anesthesia at Barnes Hospital in St. Louis after her return to the states in 1958.
+Vos became the Educational Director for the School of Nurse Anesthesia at Barnes Hospital in St. Louis after her return to the United States in 1958.
 She was named the second director of the North Carolina Baptist Hospital School of Anesthesia, Winston-Salem, NC (1963-1977), where she was also appointed Assistant Professor, Allied Health Programs, Bowman Gray School of Medicine.
 She traveled throughout the country presenting continuing education lectures and taught countless numbers of CRNAs/nurse anesthesiologists the meaning of the “three-lead EKG.”
 She served as the 1965-1966 AANA President and was presented with the AANA Agatha Hodgins Award for Outstanding Accomplishment in 1979 and the Helen Lamb Outstanding Educator Award in 1996.

 Helen Vos died on October 16, 2007 in Winston-Salem, North Carolina.
 Her career was marked by dedication to the education of nurse anesthetists/nurse anesthesiologists both in the United States and abroad.
 Her passion for teaching continued throughout her life and is still honored today.